 One of my favorite programs I use to stay organized is Trello!
 Trello is a free task manager that is user-friendly, has a clean and simple layout, and is great at keeping you organized.
-As a virtual assistant and social media manager, I have to juggle multiple clients with multiple projects all at once.
+As a marketing agency owner, I have to juggle multiple clients with multiple projects all at once.
 And unless you are organized, this can fail easily!
 It can be so easy to forget due dates, or details of a task unless you have a system in place.

 I’m going to start this with a quick fact: I am a paper person.
 Every client has a folder, and every client folder has a print out of their contract, branding guidelines, and notes.
 So the idea of trusting an online system to organize me can be very stressful.
 I just think so much better, and clearer when I take notes!